deepthipr7/AnomalyDetection/README.md

 # AnomalyDetection

-This code implements a simple anomaly detection algorithm for the time series data in python.
+This code implements a simple anomaly detection algorithm for a time series data set (that has a significant seasonality component) in python.

 # High Level Overview of the Code and Algorithm:
 First, the provided data was visualized using tableau to gain an overall understanding.
 The visualization and observations have been show below.